Cliff-Jumping at Lions Bay

 Then, there’s nothing more to do than jump in!
 Cliffs vary in height from 10-feet to 60-feet.
 Please be careful of the rocks below and make sure you jump well clear of the cliff’s edge.

-- Sunscreen (and re-apply after you’ve jumped in!)
+- Sunscreen (remember to reapply after you've jumped in)

-- Floaties are great for lounging around in the bay
+- Floaties, great for lounging around in the bay

 - A picnic – but please remember to pack-in and pack-out